Gubernatorial candidate who has trafficked in antisemitism likens current politics to Nazi Germany

 During the 2020 election, Robinson faced scrutiny for past racist and antisemitic comments.
 In social media posts, he invoked the “globalist” conspiracy aimed at destroying Trump and suggested that the superhero film Black Panther was “created by an agnostic Jew” to “pull the shekels out of your Schvartze pockets,” using a Yiddish slur to describe Black people.

 Robinson is the Republican frontrunner in the race to succeed Gov. Roy Cooper, a term-limited Democrat, in next year’s election.
-He is in a dead heat with Stein in a general election matchup, according to a recent poll
+He is in a dead heat with Stein in a general election matchup, according to a recent poll.

 Trump, also addressing the convention, teased an endorsement of Robinson.
 “I’m going to endorse Mark but I’m not going to tell you about it tonight,” Trump said.
 “We’ll save it for another time but you can count on it, Mark.”

-I hope you appreciated this article.
-Before you go, I’d like to ask you to please support the Forward’s award-winning journalism this Passover.
+We hope you appreciated this article.
+Before you go, we’d like to ask you to please support the Forward’s independent Jewish news this Passover.
+All donations are being matched by the Forward Board - up to $100,000.